sriramgkn/sriramgkn.github.io/_posts/2024-06-07-transformer-expts.md

 ## DistilBERT

-Our first such experiment is with [DistilBERT](https://huggingface.co/docs/transformers/en/model_doc/distilbert) - a transformer based language model available on HuggingFace.
+Our first experiment is with [DistilBERT](https://huggingface.co/docs/transformers/en/model_doc/distilbert) - a transformer based language model available on HuggingFace.
 DistilBERT is an efficient version of the larger [BERT](https://huggingface.co/docs/transformers/en/model_doc/bert) model.

 We start by installing the libraries recommended on HuggingFace's [quick tour](https://huggingface.co/docs/transformers/en/quicktour).